Be the first to know about our latest posts.

 The challenge for many well-established organizations is that they are working on monolithic legacy systems.
 And when they think of application modernization from significant, heavy, single-deployment architecture to less weighty and more agile technologies, they get pushed back by several questions.

-Does the application just need an update or complete revamp?
+Does the application need an update or a complete revamp?
 Is the current system not able to meet customer needs?
 Does it come with security risks?
 And most importantly, does modernizing mean completely starting over the business again?

 What is Modernization?

 Application modernization can be varied depending on the nature of the business problem.
-It could be functional improvements, new user experience, integration with APIs, new data feeds, new architecture setup, or service models, etc.
+It could be functional improvements, new user experience, integration with APIs, new data feeds, new architecture setup, service models, etc.